For the minimum system requirements for this release, see System requirements.

 Can I run different versions of the supported operating systems or other unlisted operating systems?

-Citrix only supports operating systems (OS) under OS vendor support.
+We only support operating systems (OS) under OS vendor support.
 Although unsupported operating systems might continue to function, we might ask you to upgrade to a supported OS service pack before we can investigate any issues.

 Applicable drivers might not be available for OS versions that are unsupported.
 Without the drivers, these OS versions do not function with optimized performance.